Our lessons are currently $65.00 for each lesson.

 We do NOT rent our horses out on an hourly basis, nor do we rent our horses out for trail rides, birthday parties or other such items.
 We are strictly a lesson facility.

-HOWEVER, we do rent our arena and round pen out for private riding and work.
-We charge $5.00 a ride or $30.00 a month.
+HOWEVER, we do rent our arena and round pen out for private riding and work should you want to ride out of the weather.
+We charge $10.00 each ride or a monthly fee of $50.00 a month.
 Please call ahead to check for times and availability.
+There is no haul in fee.

 Although they are extremely cute, and are very adept at begging, but please do not feed the Cardigan Corgis ANYTHING at all.
 They also bark a lot and make a lot of noise, but they are extremely friendly once they get to know you.
 They do know their job of greeting people, and so they are just very excited to do it.